ACTS RETIREMENT-LIFE COMMUNITIES,® INC. (ACTS*)

 National Security and Intelligence Activities: Protective Services for the President and Others.
 We may disclose protected health information to authorized federal officials conducting national security and intelligence activities or as needed to provide protection to the President of the United States, certain other persons or foreign heads of states or to conduct special investigations.

 Fundraising Activities.
-We may use certain protected health information to contact you in an effort to raise money for ACTS and its operations.
+We may use certain protected health information to contact you in an effort to raise money for our operations.
 You may choose to opt out of receiving this information by so informing your executive director or administrator.
-We may also disclose demographic information and dates of health care to a business associate or foundation related to ACTS so that the foundation may contact you to raise money for ACTS.
+We may also disclose demographic information and dates of health care to a business associate or foundation related to us so that the foundation may contact you to raise money for us.

 Appointment Reminders.
 We may use or disclose protected health information to remind you about appointments.
 If you are not at home, we may leave a message.